ajwdewit/pcse/doc/quickstart.rst

 Driving variables (weather data)
 --------------------------------

-Daily weather variables are needed for running the simulation, see the section on :ref:`DrivingVar` for reference.
-Currently, three options are available in PCSE for storing and retrieving weather data:
+Daily weather variables are needed for running the simulation.
+Currently, three options are available in PCSE for retrieving weather data:

     1. The database structure as provided by the Crop Growth Monitoring System.
 Weather data will be read from the GRID_WEATHER table which is implemented using `pcse.db.pcse.GridWeatherDataProvider`.
     2. The file structure as defined by the `CABO Weather System`_ which is implemented using `pcse.fileinput.CABOWeatherDataProvider`.
-For more details see :ref:`TheCABOtools`.
     3. The global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
 PCSE provides the `pcse.db.NASAPowerWeatherDataProvider' which retrieves